-Goal Objective Strategy Responsible Agency Timeline FY24 Implementation 3.4.3.
+Goal Objective Strategy Responsible Agency Timeline FY25 Implementation 3.4.3.
 Pursue public outreach opportunities through community associations and organizations, (e.g., newsletters, radio, television, print media, internet, and social marketing).
 CTC/Operator/MPO Ongoing upon need identification or request CTC has conducted public outreach for the TDP, TDSP, Fare Analysis, Community Resource Fairs, and various presentations 3.4.4.
 Encourage public outreach assistance from the TDCB and the CTD and obtain resources to expand marketing efforts.
 CTC/MPO Ongoing through quarterly TDCB and CTD meetings MPO requested TDCB assistance in promoting CTC Evaluation Survey and annual Public Hearing 3.4.5.
 Ensure that all websites and other electronic media are compliant with Section 508 of the Rehabilitation Act as amended in 1998.
 CTC/MPO Routinely monitored as items are added or changed or reported by the community In process of reviewing website accessibility 3.4.6.
 Update the Rider's Guide annually to reflect changes in policies and procedures.
-CTC/Operator Annually, or as need is identified No updates 3.4.7.
+CTC/Operator Annually, or as need is identified Rider's Guide will be updated once new scheduling software is implemented 3.4.7.
 Conduct informational and travel training workshops and training for organizations that serve persons with disabilities.
 CTC/Operator/MPO Ongoing as requested or need identified Ongoing 3.4.8.
 Distribute information to human service agencies in accessible formats. СТС Ongoing as requested or need identified Ongoing 3.4.9.
 Promote new and existing services in Lake County through participation in community events such as FDOT's annual Mobility Week campaign.
-CTC/MPO Ongoing as requested or need identified CTC hosted the following events for 2023 FDOT Mobility Week: Stuff the Buss Food Drive, two (2) LakeXpress Customer Appreciate Days, Pedestrian and Bicycle Safety with LakeXpress, and Try Transit Thursday with LakeXpress
+CTC/MPO Ongoing as requested or need identified CTC hosted the following events in 2024: FDOT Mobility Week: Stuff the Bus Food Drive, two (2) LakeXpress Customer Appreciation Days, Pedestrian and Bicycle Safety with LakeXpress, and Try Transit Thursday with LakeXpress